InogdaXYZ/side_effects/README.md

 No rats were harmed in the making of this game.

-Hints:
+## Hints

-Lab rats don’t have great vision and rely on memory and smell.
+- Lab rats don’t have great vision and rely on memory and smell.
-Cats are scary even when they are not real.
+- Cats are scary even when they are not real.
-Not all cheese smells good.
+- Not all cheese smells good.
-Uninterested rats will generally just roam around.
+- Uninterested rats will generally just roam around.
-The hungrier a rat is, the more actively it searches for food.
+- The hungrier a rat is, the more actively it searches for food.
+- A lazy rat is a poor source of insight.
-Not all medicines have side effects.
+- Not all medicines have side effects.
-Some medicines are nothing but side effects.
+- Some medicines are nothing but side effects.
-Effects of one medicine can be compensated by another.
+- Effects of one medicine can be compensated by another.
-A lazy rat is a poor source of insight.

-Credits:
+## Credits

-Built with Blender, Bevy engine, and lots of joy
+Built with *Blender*, *Bevy* engine, and lots of *joy*

-Visual design and assets by Christina
+Visual design and assets by Christina K.
-Code and direction by Roman
+Code and direction by Roman Bardt
 Ideas by the universal field of consciousness

-Fira Sans font by Mozilla
-Bevy
-[other libraries]
+Source code available at https://github.com/bardt/side_effects

+Thanks to
+ "
+Bevy engine maintainers and community for bevy_asset_loader, bevy-inspector-egui, and bevy_rapier3d